ArronBeale/CI_PP5_tee_time/README.md

 ### Logo
-- A custom logo for the business
+- A custom logo for the business.
+- User stories covered: 6, 7

 <details><summary>See feature images</summary>